rwebaz/Jekyll-Lessons-Project/README.md

-# Jekyll-Lessons-Project
+# Jekyll Lessons Project

-A Git Hub repo of Jekyll Lessons
+A GitHub repo of Jekyll lessons that emphasize both the GFM and Kramdown engines